AElfProject/AElf/docs/resources/smart-contract-apis/vote.md

 # Vote Contract

 The Vote contract is an abstract layer for voting.
-Developers  implement concrete voting activity by call this contract.
+Developers implement concrete voting activities by calling this contract.

 ## **Voting for Block Producers**: